ogobobo/calculator/README.md

-This is a clone of the popular iPhone app.
+This is a clone of the popular iPhone app built with vanilla JS.